Team-G4/logts/README.md

 ## Installation

-We provide installations for both Node.js and Deno
+We provide installations for both Node.js and Deno (Coming Soon)

 ### Node.js